Shriii19/Exploora/README.md

 A modern, responsive Travel Explorer Website built with HTML, CSS, and JavaScript.
 Discover amazing destinations, check weather conditions, and explore beautiful photos of cities around the world.

-> **🎨 New**: Enhanced with stunning cool animations across all pages for an immersive user experience!

 ## 🎯 Problem Statement

 Planning a trip can be overwhelming without easy access to destination information.
 Travelers often struggle to find reliable, up-to-date information about destinations, weather conditions, and visual representations of places they want to visit.
 This project offers a clean interface to explore destinations, view photos, and check weather, simplifying trip planning for users.